wangkaiwd/cli-start/docs/index.md

 ### Command

+* using an action handler attached to the command
+* stand-alone executable file

 ### Option

 * each option can have a short flag(single character) and a long name, separated by a comma or space or vertical bar('